Carbon Neutral Communities

 Enhanced Focus Group Training and Role Delegation

-While the Focus Group strategy generated strong community bonds, training in project communication and role-specific assignments could improve consistency and reduce burnout among key members.
+While the Focus Group strategy generated strong community bonds, training in project communication and role-specific assignments could improve consistency and reduce burnout among key focus group members.
 Regular meetings could support momentum and strengthen accountability, keeping participants informed about project progress and next steps.

 Adapted Digital Engagement Strategy